openwdl/wdl/modules/SPEC.md

 <dep-name>[/<sub-path>]
 ```

 - **`<dep-name>`** is the key under which the consumer declared the dependency in their `module.json`.
+It is a single WDL identifier; dependency keys may not contain `/`.
-- **`<sub-path>`** (optional) is a `/`-separated path that addresses a specific module within a multi-module dependency source.
-It is the directory path, relative to the source root, that contains the target module's `module.json`.
+- **`<sub-path>`** (optional) is a `/`-separated file path within the dependency's module folder.
+The resolver appends `.wdl` to the joined path and reads that file directly, without consulting the entrypoint.

-If `<sub-path>` is omitted, the target module is the one whose `module.json` sits at the root of the dependency source.
+If `<sub-path>` is omitted, the import resolves to the module's entrypoint (see [Module Entrypoint](#module-entrypoint)).

 Each component of `<dep-name>` and `<sub-path>` must be a valid WDL identifier, per the symbolic module path grammar in [`SPEC.md`](../SPEC.md).
 Empty components, leading or trailing `/`, `.`, `..`, whitespace, null bytes, and any other character not permitted in a WDL identifier are themselves not permitted in a symbolic module path.
-Because `<sub-path>` is the directory path (relative to the source root) that contains the target module's `module.json`, this means every directory along the path from the source root to a module's root must itself be named with a valid WDL identifier.
-Resolvers must reject symbolic paths that violate this rule rather than performing path joins that could escape the resolved module's directory.

-Examples, given a consumer `module.json` with `"openwdl": { "git": "https://github.com/openwdl/tasks", "version": "^1.0.0" }`:

-- `openwdl` refers to a module whose `module.json` lives at the root of `openwdl/tasks`.
-- `openwdl/csvkit` refers to the module at `csvkit/module.json` within the same repository.
-- `openwdl/csvkit/subtools` refers to a nested module at `csvkit/subtools/module.json` if one exists.
+A sub-path may not escape the dependency's module folder.
+The identifier-only component rule already forbids `..`, so a path such as `samtools/../another_file` is rejected at parse time rather than being resolved against the surrounding repository.
+This guarantee is normative: engines may rely on it to fetch only the module folder—via sparse Git checkout, partial clone, or any other mechanism that omits the rest of the repository—without risk that a symbolic import will later require content outside that folder.

+Sub-path resolution is a direct file lookup.
+Intermediate directories along the sub-path do not need to contain `module.json` files, and any nested `module.json` files that happen to be present along the way are ignored.

+If the manifest's `exclude` field matches the path that resolution would otherwise read—either the entrypoint file for a root module import or `<sub-path>.wdl` for a sub-path import—the engine must treat the import as unresolvable and surface a missing-file error that names the path.
+The file's presence on disk is irrelevant; an excluded path is not part of the module's public import surface.
+Excluding the entrypoint therefore makes root module imports of that dependency fail while leaving non-excluded files reachable by sub-path.
+Quoted imports inside the module (e.g., the entrypoint's own `import "helper.wdl"`) are file-relative and are unaffected by `exclude`.

 Path components are case-sensitive.
-A path that does not resolve to a discovered module is a resolution error.
+A symbolic path whose resolved file does not exist on disk is a resolution error; the engine must surface an appropriate error.

 ## Resolution